docker-library/ghost/README.md

 ## Random stuff

 **Breaking change**.
-If you still run Ghost 0.11.xx, be aware of the container's path difference.
+If you still run Ghost 0.11.xx (not recommanded!), be aware of the container's path difference.

 ```
 - Ghost 2.x.x is: /var/lib/ghost/content